Community Handbook:Policies and Procedures

 Room/Apartment Entry and Search

-The University recognizes residents' desire for privacy, particularly in the context of their group living situation, and will do all it can to protect and guarantee their privacy.
-However, the University, through a Residential Living and Learning staff member, reserves the right to enter a resident's room/apartment at any time for the following purposes:
+The University understands residents' desire for privacy, especially within their group living environment, and will do everything possible to protect and ensure their privacy.
+However, the University, through a Residential Living and Learning staff member, reserves the right to enter a resident's room or apartment at any time for these reasons:

-· To determine compliance with all relevant health and safety regulations.
+• To verify compliance with health and safety regulations.

-· To conduct an inventory of university property.
+• To perform an inventory of university property.

-· To silence unattended loud alarms or music.
+• To silence loud alarms or music that are unattended.

-· If there is an indication of imminent danger to life, health and/or property.
+• When there are signs of imminent danger to life, health, or property.

-· If there is a reasonable cause to believe that a violation of university or housing regulations is occurring.
+• When there is reasonable cause to suspect a violation of university or housing regulations.

-A room search by a designated Residential Living and Learning staff member is possible but rare.
-For such a search to take place, the conditions for room entry must exist.
+While rare, a room search by a designated Residential Living and Learning staff member may occur.
+Such a search can only happen if the conditions for room entry are met.

 Sexual Harassment/Violence